mysteryyy/notes/notes.md

   + Used 2 year period of daily returns for calculating parameters of normal inverse gaussian distribution for Norwegian stocks and about 8 years for NYSE stock.

+- **Another Trading Course to Check Out**:<https://www.coursera.org/learn/machine-learning-asset-management-alternative-data#syllabus>

+  + Can use scraping wikipedia pages to find out similarities incompaniesby using word frequency commanalities and also scrape out industry information about each company.

 ## Stuff to Checkout

 - [ ] **Trading team up Opportunity**:<https://www.reddit.com/r/algotrading/comments/k61gq8/looking_to_work_together/>